When will the first cookbook be published? (And what’s happening while we wait?)

 Good question!

-Although we consider ourselves Gritty Tacomans, our lives don’t halt at the city limits.
-We’ve collected favorite eateries from across the 253, and we want this series to reflect that broader community.
+Whether you’re a Gritty Tacoman or not, life doesn’t cease at the city limits.
+I’ve collected favorite eateries from across the 253, and want to reflect our broader community.

 Plus, the industrial “Aroma of Tacoma” wafted beyond Tacoma’s boundaries.
 If nearby towns had to endure the stench back in the day, they should also enjoy the modern benefits of neighboring with T Town. ☺